Zen-Nightshade/Solar-Flare-Prediction/docs/magnetic_data_processing.md

-# Data Processing and Feature Engineering Report
+# Data Processing, Feature Engineering and Data Augmentation Report

 ## 1. Executive Summary

-This report details the complete preprocessing and feature engineering pipeline designed for the **Solar Flare Prediction Model**.
-The pipeline operates on two primary datasets — the **magnetic parameter time-series data** from the **IEEE Big Data Cup 2020** and the **SDO/HMI image dataset** from complementary Kaggle sources.
+This report details the complete data pipeline designed for the **Solar Flare Prediction Model**, covering **preprocessing, data integrity correction, augmentation, and feature engineering**.
+The pipeline operates on the **magnetic parameter time-series data** from the **IEEE Big Data Cup 2020**.

-The magnetic dataset comprises **≈95 Parquet files (~5 GB)**, each containing solar active region (AR) magnetic field measurements over time, while the SDO image dataset provides multi-channel images of the solar surface.
-Together, these datasets form the basis for building predictive models for solar flare activity.

-Exploratory Data Analysis (EDA) revealed critical structural and statistical issues in the raw magnetic data:

-* **Structural Challenges:**
-  - Non-unique DataFrame indices and a **panel (multi-sequence) structure**, where each `record_id` represents an independent time-series sequence.
-  - Missing or inconsistent temporal ordering within certain groups.
+The initial dataset, comprising **≈17 GB** across three training partitions, presented critical structural and statistical challenges that required a multi-stage solution.

+*   **Data Integrity Crisis:** Exploratory analysis and initial processing runs revealed a severe data integrity issue: **over 40,000 `record_id`s were duplicated across the source partition files**.
+These were not simple duplicates but distinct time-series observations incorrectly assigned the same ID, causing records to have 120 time steps instead of the expected 60.
+This issue severely impacted over 35% of the rare 'X' and 'M' class flares.
+*   **Severe Class Imbalance:** The dataset is dominated by 'Flare Quiet' (Q) samples, with the critical 'X' class flares representing less than 0.2% of the data.
-* **Statistical Challenges:**
-  - Severe **right-skew** in key flux and energy parameters (`USFLUX`, `TOTPOT`, etc.).
+*   **Statistical Challenges:** Key flux and energy parameters (`USFLUX`, `TOTPOT`) exhibited severe right-skew and strong multicollinearity.
-  - Strong **multicollinearity**, with correlation coefficients > 0.9 among clusters of related variables.

-The preprocessing pipeline — implemented with **Dask** for distributed and memory-efficient processing — addresses these challenges systematically and produces a **14-feature refined dataset**, ready for downstream modeling.
+The final pipeline, implemented with **Dask** for memory-efficient processing, systematically addresses these challenges.
+It first corrects the `record_id` collision bug, then applies a sophisticated augmentation strategy to rebalance the classes, and finally engineers a **14-feature refined dataset**, ready for downstream modeling.

 ---